 Green tea ganache

-- Dissolve 2 tsp Green Tea powder in 2 tbsp. water – add to Ganache, add ½ tsp green tea Extract.
+- Dissolve 2 teaspoon Green Tea powder in 2 tbsp. water – add to Ganache, add ½ teaspoon green tea Extract.
 (You may need to whip to bring to consistency.)

 Grand orange ganache